The District Government is approaching climate change from two sides: adaptation and mitigation.

 It is illegal to sell, use, or permit the use of coal tar pavement products in the District of Columbia.

-If you suspect that a business is in violation of the District's Ban on Coal Tar Pavement Products, please complete this form.
+If you suspect that a business is in violation of the District's Ban on Coal Tar, Ethylene Cracker Residue, or High PAH Pavement Products, please complete this form.

 This DC Clean Marina Partnership promotes environmental stewardship, waste minimization and pollution prevention at marinas, clubs and boatyards.

 A road map that will lay the foundation for District-wide implementation and integration of environmental education into the K-12 curriculum.

 The District of Columbia Sustainable Energy Utility (DCSEU) helps DC residents and businesses use less energy and save money.

 The District Appliance Efficiency Standards (DAES) were established in the Energy Efficiency Standards Act of 2007, and updated in the

 By attending to our own waterways, we can best control what the District discharges into the Bay, ultimately leading to a cleaner Bay.

 Who in our community is building a greener, more sustainable future?
 Nominate a business, school, organization or individual!